 Hydrogen absorption and spin reorientation in Pt/Co/Pt and Pd/Co/Pd

-a,bYury N. Khaydukova,b,c , a,b, Thomas Sabeckd rc
+Laura GUASCOa,b, Yury N. KHAYDUKOVa,b , Thomas KELLERa,b, Thomas SAERBECKc, Sabine PÜTTERd

-a , b Max Planck Institute for Solid State Research, Heisenbergstraße 1, 70569 Stuttgart, Germany cSeagate Technologies, Londonderry, Great Britain dInstitut Laue-Langevin, Grenoble, France d Heinz Maier-Leibnitz Zentrum
+a Max Planck Institute for Solid State Research, Stuttgart, Germany b Max Planck Society Outstation at the Heinz Maier-Leibnitz Zentrum (MLZ), Garching, Germany, c Institut Laue-Langevin, Grenoble, France d Forschungszentrum Jülich GmbH, Jülich Centre for Neutron Science at Heinz Maier-Leibnitz Zentrum, Garching, Germany

 Pt/Co/Pt and Pd/Co/Pd heterostructures with perpendicular magnetic anisotropy (PMA) are traditionally used for magnetic recording to achieve high magnetic data storage density.
 PMA can be tuned by e.g. thin film thickness, strain, ion bombardment or temperature.
-Recently, it has been shown that the absorption of hydrogen in the heavy metal modifies the interfacial spin-orbit coupling and hence reduces the PMA [1-3].
-As a result, magnetic hydrogen sensing can be performed, which was studied in an all-solid-state device and achieves in a Co/GdOx thin film system reversible and non-destructive toggling of the easy axis of magnetization between in-plane (IP) and out-of-plane (OOP) orientation at room temperature.
-[4]
+Recently, it has been shown that the absorption of hydrogen in the heavy metal modifies the interfacial spin-orbit coupling and hence reduces the PMA.[1-3] As a result, reversible and non-destructive toggling of the easy axis of magnetization between in-plane and out-of-plane orientation at room temperature was demonstrated in a Co/GdOx all-solid-state device for magnetic hydrogen sensing.[4]

 Polarized neutron reflectivity is an effective tool for studying the hydrogen uptake and its impact on the magnetic properties in PMA systems.
-[2, 5] Recently, resonance enhanced polarized neutron reflectometry (RNR) has proven to be a quantitative method for the determination of the hydrogen concentration with high time resolution.
+[2, 5] Recently, resonance enhanced polarized neutron reflectometry (RNR) has proven to be a quantitative method for the determination of the hydrogen concentration with with a possible time resolution in the sub second (or few 10 millisecond) to few seconds regime.
 [6]

-In this contribution we report the results of neutron reflectometry experiments on hydrogen uptake in Pt/Co/Pt sandwiched by 25 nm Nb layers on MgO(001) substrates fabricated by molecular beam epitaxy.
-Furthermore we discuss the differences in Pt/Co/Pt and Pd/Co/Pd trilayers with respect their magnetic properties and hydrogen uptake.
+In this contribution we report the results of RNR experiments on hydrogen uptake in a Pt/Co/Pt trilayer sandwiched by 25 nm Nb layers on MgO(001) substrates fabricated by molecular beam epitaxy.
+Furthermore we discuss the differences in Pt/Co/Pt and Pd/Co/Pd trilayers with respect to their magnetic properties and hydrogen uptake.

 S. M. Valvidares, et al., Phys.
 Rev. B 81, 024415 (2010)